26 tips for small manufacturing business owners in 2023

 18) Get your website seen — Have a great-looking and functional website?
 Great.
 Is anyone looking at it?
 If your views are less than stellar, it could be because nobody can find it.
-Learn about search engine optimization (SEO) to remedy this (and use the tips for small manufacturers below).
+Learn about search engine optimization (SEO) to remedy this (and use the following tips for small manufacturers below).

 19) Become a writer — A blog is a way to let customers find you and become interested in your product.
 It makes your small manufacturing business more personable, and a known brand in your industry.

 20) Use video to show your company’s best side — They say a picture is worth 1,000 words, so a video must be worth a shed load.
 Explainer videos are professionally animated and voiced-over videos that explain your product to potential customers.
 They have been shown to significantly boost sales.

 21) DIY awesome product photography — There's no need to spend hundreds or even thousands on a professional photographer when the equipment is affordable and the resources to improve your photos are free.